-I had a delightful dining experience at the Copinette French Restaurant in Manhattan located at 891 1st Avenue between 50th and 51st Street.
+I had a delightful dining experience at the Copinette French Restaurant in Manhattan, located at 891 1st Avenue between 50th and 51st Street.

+Let’s look at what I ordered because the meal was divine.
 I started with the bread because it looked and tasted delicious.

 I ordered Truffle Burrata with tomatoes, roasted pine nuts, basil oil, and balsamic glaze.

 Truffle Burrata is a cheese truffle made of layers of soft mozzarella.
 The core of the burrata is creamy and buttery, and the taste is characterized by light and fresh flavors.
 The freshness of the burrata, combined with the tomatoes, was tasty, delightful, and fresh– that it was divine describes it best!

 For my main course, I ordered Pan-Seared Branzino with sauteed spinach, garlic mashed potatoes, lemon capers, olives, tomatoes, and olive oil.